ypreetirao/so-simple-theme/_posts/articles/2020-04-23-shikara-film.md

   <img src="https://s3.ap-south-1.amazonaws.com/bangalorebytes.in/shikara/calfshot.png" alt="">
   <figcaption></figcaption>
 </figure>
-[Vidhu Vinod Chopra](https://www.imdb.com/name/nm0006765/) shot above sequence with no stone unturned its elaborate at 5 mins as the calf above is helped to stay back as the owner feels it's too arduous for calf to travel.
-Mr. Chopra then goes for a long shot with panning across the valley of Kashmir where there are buses full of people moving out of the city.
+[Vidhu Vinod Chopra](https://www.imdb.com/name/nm0006765/) shot above sequence with no stone unturned its elaborate at 5 mins as the calf above is helped to stay back because owner feels it's too arduous for calf to travel.
+[Vidhu Vinod Chopra](https://www.imdb.com/name/nm0006765/) then goes for a long shot panning across the valley of Kashmir where there are buses full of people moving out of the city.
 It's just his pain which pours out on frames here.
-Animals are better off than humans as there is no religion to dictate.
+You cannot help it but think that animals are better off than humans as there is no religion to dictate.

-The second one is towards the end of the movie, where our Shiv Kumar Dhar who is a teacher by profession is shown sitting and writing when his students make an entry, post some discussion Mr. Dhar asks the purpose of their visit to which a particular kid replies that some of my friends here have not seen how a Kasmiri Pandit looks I bought them here to show you.
+The second one is towards the end of the movie, where our Shiv Kumar Dhar who is a teacher by profession is shown sitting and writing when his students make an entry, post some discussion Mr. Dhar asks the purpose of their visit to which a particular kid replies that some of my friends here have not seen how a Kashmiri Pandit looks,so I brought them here to show you.
 That's my friend is gut wrenching with the expressions of Mr. Dhar, his surreal smile is captured with such brilliance that it completely tears you apart.

 Finally the melancholy is also made more impactful with [AR Rahman's](https://www.imdb.com/name/nm0006246/) music for which I don't have any words, I would just like you to feel it yourselves.